particle1331/ok-transformer/docs/intro.md

 width: 30em
 name: study
 ---
-**Evolution of solution discovery for members of the two groups.** [Fig. 3 in the above study].
-The efficient network converged on a small set of solutions, whereas individuals in the inefficient network explored a greater diversity of solutions, and eventually converged on the best solution.
+**Evolution of solution discovery for members of the two groups.** The efficient network converged on a small set of solutions, whereas individuals in the inefficient network explored a greater diversity of solutions, and eventually converged on the best solution.
+[Fig. 3 in study]
 ```

 ## Installation

-The package [`inefficient_networks`](https://github.com/particle1331/inefficient-networks/tree/dev/package) provides utilities for downloading data from Kaggle and a [`config`](https://github.com/particle1331/inefficient-networks/blob/dev/package/inefficient_networks/config.py) object to reduce boilerplate code in setting up the coding environment.
+The package [`inefficient_networks`](https://github.com/particle1331/inefficient-networks/tree/master/src) provides utilities for downloading data from Kaggle and a [`config`](https://github.com/particle1331/inefficient-networks/tree/master/src/inefficient_networks/config.py) object to reduce boilerplate code in setting up the coding environment.
 To install:

 ```